mlafeldt/chaosmonkey/README.md

     chaosmonkey -endpoint http://example.com:8080 -group ExampleAutoScalingGroup -strategy ShutdownInstance
     ```

-    Tip: Use `-repeat` and `-repeat-interval` to trigger the same event multiple times.
+    Tip: Use `-count` to trigger the same event multiple times and terminate more than one EC2 instance.

 * Get a list of past chaos events: